 However, if you’re feeling like a “pioneering” ski experience and visiting a less-obvious winter destination, this is definitely a fun and affordable option.
 Moreover, this is Russia, so the aprės-ski is nothing short of world-class.

 Sochi is a major city in Krasnodar Krai, one of the numerous federal subjects or border territories in Russia.
-This is the westernmost part of the Greater Caucasus, the city is located on the coast of the Black Sea not too far from those very mountains.
+This is the westernmost part of the Greater Caucasus; the city is located on the Black Sea coast, not too far from those very mountains.

 This is the premier seaside tourist resort in the Russian part of the Caucasian Riviera.
 Moreover, this is the only large city in Russia that enjoys a subtropical climate.
 The city lies at the same latitude as the Italian and French Rivieras.

 It’s a popular vacation destination among Russia’s elite and celebrities.
 There are plenty of attractions here.
-In addition to palm tree-lined promenades and pebble and sand beaches, there are also several lush parks and grand Stalinist architecture.
+There are also several lush parks and grand Stalinist architecture in addition to palm tree-lined promenades and pebble and sand beaches.

 Sochi is also well-known for hosting the 2014 Winter Olympics, most of which took place in the nearby Greater Caucasus Mountains.
 It was also a host city during the FIFA World Cup in 2018.

 Move This Adventure To Your Inbox & Get An Instant Freebie